wp-plugins/contact-bank/readme.txt

 1. It means that such user is not exist or you have made a syntactical error.

 == Changelog ==

+= 1.3 =

+* Documentation Added
+* Improved CSS Issues
+* All Languages Updated
+* Confirmation Added with Link to Redirect on Front End.

 = 1.2 =